 - Project Location(s)

-The MBTA Red and Orange Lines, which intersect at Boston’s Downtown Crossing Station, are two of the system’s most heavily-used transit lines.
-With a major fleet acquisition in process for both lines, the MBTA needed to know how many additional vehicles could be operated on each line in the future to maximize passenger carrying capacity and to determine how many new cars to acquire.
+The MBTA Red and Orange Lines, which intersect at Boston’s Downtown Crossing Station, are two of the most heavily used in the rapid transit system.
+While planning a major fleet acquisition, the MBTA needed to know how many additional vehicles could be operated on each line to maximize passenger-carrying capacity.

 LTK and the MBTA identified strategies to significantly increase capacity on both lines.
 Prior to the study, the MBTA had contracted with CRRC to build 152 new Orange Line cars and 132 new Red Line cars.
 After the completion of LTK’s work, the MBTA expanded the Red Line order by an additional 120 rail cars, some of which will be used to expand service.